 I don't think I have the words fully yet to describe the roller coaster we’ve been on for the last year nor did I intend to share any of this with you.
 But the more and more we get to know our Simone, the more I feel her story needs to be shared.
-And I want to share this with you, my clients and prospective clients because this is my story.
-I wanted you to know me, my family and my why when you hire me to capture your stories.
+And I want to share this with you, my clients and prospective clients because this is part of my story.
+I want you to know me, my family and my why when you hire me to capture your stories.
 This experience forever changed me.
 Simone is a miracle.
 She is a warrior, my hero.
 My Super Simone.
 Our journey so far is full of tears, unknowns, lots of love and real life.
 This is us.

 “There’s something wrong with your babies heart.”

 I still remember this moment and how fast my heart sank.
 At my 20 week ultrasound we found out our baby was missing chambers in her heart.
-A couple days later we found out our baby had complex congenital heart disease: tricuspid atresia, transposition of the great arteries, large VSD and coarctation of the aorta.
+A couple days later she was diagnosed with complex congenital heart disease: tricuspid atresia, transposition of the great arteries, large VSD and coarctation of the aorta.
 The short version is that she has half a funky heart.

 This set in motion lots of tests, doctor appointments, the unknown.
 We transferred all our care to the University of Michigan Mott since they were the ones that were going to be able to fix our babies heart.
 We found out she would need three open-heart surgeries to live and while this will correct the blood flow to and from her heart and that she would never have a normal heart.
 We were so scared and had to idea what the future would hold.
 We spent the next 20 weeks learning everything we could about her condition and working through all the emotions you have when you find out you’re not going to have a healthy baby.